Advanced vitamin D topics - some people need much more D3 than

 is an early work in progress.

 Miri Blank, Tomer Bashi, Jordan Lachnish, Dana Ben-Ami-Shor,

 PLoS One 2018-08-08

-Some people find relief by the introduction of helminths: https://helminthictherapywiki.org .
+Some people find relief from autoimmune disorders by the introduction of helminths: https://helminthictherapywiki.org .
 This is a highly significant research article:

 An older Crohn's disease article.
 I want to find some more recent ones too.
 See the articles which cite this one:

 Here are two other articles concerning helminths and COVID-19:

 There are other articles of interest in these citation lists.

 03 Connections between Rheumatoid Arthritis (RA), psoriasis and

 potentially other conditions - and some cell-biology hypotheses of